 Parent Education Series Sex.
 Wondering how to discuss it with your children?
 Wondering how your own experiences are shaping the conversations with your child?
 Want to know what is normal, healthy sexual development and when to be concerned?
 Want to ensure that sex doesn't become shameful or embarrassing?
 Do you want your child to talk to you first?
 No one knows your child better than you do, and as parents, your deep love and connection to your child makes you the best person for the job.
 Join us!
 Shannon Hickman, LCSW a trained sex therapist, will be sharing her expertise on healthy sexuality.
 Whitney Barrell, LCSW who specializes in child therapy, will focus on child development and the use of parent-child relationship to foster healthy development.
 Topics include:

 Who: Parents of children ages 3-17 When: Monday July 13th AND Monday July 20th 7:00pm-8:30 pm.
 Cost: $200 per couple/individual Where: South Valley Therapy 8537 S. Redwood Road, Suite A, West Jordan, UT 84088 Click HERE to sign up.
 Shannon Hickman, LCSW holds a Master's Degree of Social Work from Rutger's University and has a private practice in Taylorsville, Utah where she specializes in couples counseling and sex therapy.
 As a trained sex therapist she is able to help with a variety of concerns related to sexuality and intimacy.
 Whitney Barrell, LCSW holds a Masters of Social Work degree from the University of Utah and maintains a private practice in the Salt Lake City, Utah.
 She works mainly with young children and their families on mental health issues and is focused on and improving family relationships.
+Parenting is the most demanding job we’ve got.

 Most parents aren’t making deliberate decisions about what skills they need to possess to be the best parent; rather they are ensuring teeth are brushed, homework is done, and talking with children about their ideas and goals — which turn out to be important parenting skills.
 Parenting absorbs us; it’s hard to get an objective look around.
 We don’t often rely on science to guide our parenting decisions.
 It’s more likely that we consider the type of parents our parents were, and either duplicate the parts we felt were effective, or turn the other direction entirely.
 Women talk with their girlfriends about discipline or choosing a good school.
 Men trade stories about their children and their relationship with them.
 We ask the pediatrician, and we notice the skills other parents utilize at the park and we integrate them into our routine.
 We Google.
 We read parenting books.
 And when we’ve done all of that, we realize how much contradiction exists.
 Dr. Robert Epstein has done the legwork for us.
 He’s compiled a list of 10 parenting competencies that are predictive of good outcomes.
 In this case, good outcomes for children are defined as a child's success, health and happiness, as well as the quality of the relationship between parent and child.
 Eleven parenting experts evaluated the 10 competencies identified, and data was collected from over 2,000 parents who identified both the outcomes of their children (health, happiness, success) and how closely they parented related to the 10 competencies.
 Using this data, Epstein ranked what competencies had the most impact down to which had the least: